-If you are on the lookout for something completely different from the traditional CAD software, OpenSCAD may just be the thing for you.
+If you are on the lookout for something completely different from traditional CAD software, OpenSCAD may just be the thing for you.
 Most CAD software depends on the parameter input for objects you are creating.
-OpenSCAD has an even more hands-on approach to user input.
-This 3D printer CAD software uses its programming language as the basis for designing 3D models.
+However, OpenSCAD’s key features enable an even more hands-on approach to user input: This 3D printer CAD software lets your program the design of your 3D models directly.

 Designing models by inputting code can be quite exciting and produce very creative results.
-Parametric input of OpenSCAD allows users to create easily customizable models.
-By changing a few numerical values, you can change the model’s properties.
+The parametric input of OpenSCAD allows users to create easily customizable models by changing a few numerical values.
 The best use case for this is Thingiverse’s customizer.
 Any 3D model that supports this function can have specific parameters altered and saved to an STL file ready for download and printing.

-While OpenSCAD is the best CAD program for 3D printing parametric models, it’s also excellent for those interested in learning to program.
-Having a visual representation of the inputted code is excellent for keeping the students’ learning motivation high and experimenting with different lines of code and the results they can produce.
+While OpenSCAD is the best CAD program for 3D printing objects created through parametric modeling, it’s also excellent for those interested in learning to code.
+Having a visual representation of the inputted code is excellent for keeping students’ learning motivation high and experimenting with code combinations for varying results.

-Another benefit of the code-like nature of OpenSCAD is that any models can be hosted as code on platforms like GitHub and shared with the community.
-GitHub makes any collaboration straightforward and smooth.
+With OpenSCAD, any model can be hosted as code on platforms like GitHub and shared with the community.
 So on top of being the best CAD for 3D printing, it’s also open-source and free to use.
 OpenSCAD’s community loves sharing designs, models, and advice.

-Despite all these positive aspects of OpenSCAD, some users will find it difficult to get used to this modeling method.
+Despite all these positive aspects of OpenSCAD, this is a tool aimed at advanced users: Inexperienced designers will find it difficult to get used to this modeling method.
 It’s complex and may require more time compared with other software solutions.
-Designing complex models can be challenging.
-It’s especially true for organic shapes, which don’t follow a pattern that can be easily translated into lines of code.
+Designing complex models, especially organic shapes (those which don’t follow a pattern that can be easily translated into lines of code), is challenging.

-Most importantly, any designs can be saved as STL files ready for printing.
+Most importantly, any designs can be saved as STL files ready for input into your slicing software of choice..
 This modeling software for 3D printing can be a powerful tool to learn programming basics and create parametric parts and exciting models, all for free.